Moya/Moya/docs/Providers.md

 let provider = MoyaProvider<MyTarget>(manager: manager)
 ```

-You may also provide an array of `plugins` to the provider.
+Finally, you may also provide an array of `plugins` to the provider.
 These receive callbacks
 before a request is sent and after a response is received.
 There are a few plugins
 included already: one for network activity (`NetworkActivityPlugin`), one for logging
 all network activity (`NetworkLoggerPlugin`), and another for [HTTP Authentication](Authentication.md).

+For instance, if you want to add a `NetworkActivityPlugin`, it requires a `networkActivityClosure` parameter.
+This is a closure that you can provide to be notified whenever a network request begins or
+ends.
+This is useful for working with the [network activitiy indicator](https://github.com/thoughtbot/BOTNetworkActivityIndicator).
+Note that signature of this closure is `(change: NetworkActivityChangeType) -> ()`,
+so you will only be notified when a request has `.Began` or `.Ended` –
+you aren't provided any other details about the request itself.